dmlc/xgboost/README.md

   - Sparse feature format allows easy handling of missing values, and improve computation efficiency.
 * Push the limit on single machine:
   - Efficient implementation that optimizes memory and computation.
-* Layout of gradient boosting algorithm to support generic tasks, see project wiki.
+* Layout of gradient boosting algorithm to support user defined objective
+* Python interface, works with numpy and scipy.sparse matrix

 Supported key components
 =======